 Then I began to see a theme emerge – people needed a safe place to talk about the role of sex within their intimate relationships.
 Three years later, I began taking classes to build my knowledge base around sex and sexuality.
 In 2012, after completing more than 150 hours of continuing education in human sexuality and sex therapy and meeting a number of other requirements, I became a Certified Sex Therapist through the American Association of Sexuality Educators, Counselors, and Therapists (AASECT).
 My therapy practice has since evolved to focus on working with individuals and couples to improve the relationships in their lives, with an emphasis on sexual relationships.

-Thanks to this wide range of educational and work experience, I have unique insight into the issues that impact people of varying ages, genders, sexualities and lifestyles, their partners, and chosen families.
-I work with those who are monogamous and nonmonogamous, LGBTGEQ+ and kinky.
+I still work with whatever my clients come in with, whether that be relationships and sex, work, parenting or caregiving, depression, or anxiety, to name a few of the infinite varieties of struggles that people face in their lives.
+However, thanks to this wide range of educational and work experience, I have unique insight into the issues that impact people of varying ages, genders, sexualities and lifestyles, their partners, and chosen families.
+I work with those who are LGBQA+, intersex, gender expressive and transgender, monogamous and non-monogamous, and kinky.

 In addition to my therapy work, I teach Psychology and Human Sexuality at Glendale Community College and am a long-time volunteer with, and sit on the Board of Directors for, Planned Parenthood Pasadena and San Gabriel Valley.